georgeliu96/left-punch-right-kick/README.md

 * Enemies will die if the player is in an attack animation/sprite within a certain distance of the player
 * The player will die if the enemies is within a certain distance and completes their attack animation

-## Bonus MVPs
+## Future TODOs

 ### Sound effects
-* Add background music and sound effects for attacking and dying.
+- [ ] Add sound effects for attacking and dying.
 Sound effects for rain/wind?

-### Enemies hit based on a song
+### Rhythm game
-* Enemies will appear based on the BPM of the current song and will go along with the beat at where they should be hit
+- [ ] Enemies will appear based on the BPM of the current song and will go along with the beat at where they should be hit

 ### Difficulty
-* Easy difficulty will be only left and right keys
-* Medium difficulty will be left, right, down, up
-* Hard difficulty will be 1 through 9 on the numpad
+- [ ] Normal difficulty will be left, right, down, up.
+Hard difficulty will be 1 through 9 on the numpad